gryadka/js/README.md

  * ["How CockroachDB Does Distributed, Atomic Transactions"](https://www.cockroachlabs.com/blog/how-cockroachdb-distributes-atomic-transactions/) by CockroachLabs
  * ["Perform Two Phase Commit"](https://docs.mongodb.com/manual/tutorial/perform-two-phase-commits/) by MongoDB

-It might be useful to take a look on ["Visualization of RAMP transactions"](http://rystsov.info/2016/04/07/ramp.html) and ["Visualization of serializable cross shard client-side transactions"](http://rystsov.info/2016/03/02/cross-shard-txs.html).
+It might be useful also to take a look on ["Visualization of RAMP transactions"](http://rystsov.info/2016/04/07/ramp.html) and
+["Visualization of serializable cross shard client-side transactions"](http://rystsov.info/2016/03/02/cross-shard-txs.html).

 #### Consistent backups